Gaspar Polanco: Overthrow and death

-He was overthrown from the presidency by a movement that his brother Juan Antonio supported led by Pimentel, Monción and García, who considered his attempt to monopolize tobacco with his friends and associates as an arbitrary and dictatorial decision, and he went on to dedicate himself to their herds and agricultural activities where he lived in Esperanza, Valverde.
+He was overthrown from the presidency by a movement, supported by his brother Juan Antonio, led by Pimentel, Monción, and García, who regarded his attempt to monopolize the Tobacco with his friends and relatives as an arbitrary and dictatorial decision, and he went on to devote himself to his ranches and agricultural activities where he resided in Esperanza, Valverde.

-After the Republic was restored, Polanco participated in various revolutionary movements, like all those of his time, for a simple replacement of the Government.
-In an armed action in 1867 in defense of the government of Gral.
-José María Cabral, the first president elected by universal suffrage, was wounded in the foot.
-He was taken to receive medical attention in Santiago and then transferred to the city of La Vega, where he died of tetanus, as a result of the wound received.
-His older brother Juan Antonio continued the anti-annexation struggle against Buenaventura Baez, leading at the end of 1873 a military rebellion in Monte Cristi together with Ulises Heureaux which, although it was put down, marked the beginning of the end of his six-year rule10.
+After the Republic was restored, Polanco took part in several revolutionary movements, like all those of his time, for a simple substitution of the Government.
+In an armed action in 1867 in defense of the government of Gen. José María Cabral, the first president elected by universal suffrage, he was taken to Santiago to receive medical attention and then transferred to the city of La Vega, where he died afflicted with tetanus, a result of the wound he had received.
+His older brother Juan Antonio continued the anti-annexationist struggle against Buenaventura Báez, leading a military rebellion in Monte Cristi in late 1873 together with Ulises Heureaux which, although suppressed, marked the beginning of the end of his six-year government.

-His remains rest in the National Pantheon of the Dominican Republic in Santo Domingo.
+His remains rest in the National Pantheon.